thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
-* create a new release
+* create a new release 2.0
+* add an autocompletion of the tags using prompt_toolkit
 * add --show-starred ; show-random-5 ; show-disabled
 * implement a two letter shortcut code to answer importance and time at the same time
 * implement an undo function : simple : just save the dictionnary of each pair during the last few reviews and roll them back one by one : implement a new method to do a rollback, and save each former dataframe in the litoy class